utkuakyuz/Admin-Dashboard-News-Script/README.md

 ## Usage
 To use this project, you need to have Node.js and npm (or yarn) installed on your machine.
 Then follow these steps:

-1) Clone the repository to your local machine: git clone https://github.com/yourusername/news-dashboard.git
+1) Clone the repository to your local machine
 2) Install dependencies by running npm install or yarn install in the project root directory
 3) Start the development server by running npm run dev or yarn dev
 4) Open your browser and go to http://localhost:3000 to see the dashboard